LargeNFT/large-nft/README.md

 You can add as many objects to the marketplaces array as you like, as long as each object has the required name field.

-Currently OpenSea and LooksRare are configured by default.
+Currently OpenSea, Blur, and LooksRare are configured by default.

 ### External Links
 Configure links to external resources associated with the collection such as Discord or Twitter.